The dominant driver of returns

 Past performance is not a reliable indicator of future results, losses may be made.

 Source: Ninety One, Bloomberg as at 31 December 2019.
 Data since 30 November 1998. *Since Inception: 31 December 2005.
-The yield of the underlying securities is not guaranteed, there is no assurance of its stability and sustainability and it does not represent the yield of the Fund.
 A positive yield does not imply a positive return.

 Given the importance of income, the decline in yields on most asset classes since the global financial crisis (GFC), and the further fall during the COVID crisis, appears to bode ill for future return potential.
 Central banks have doubled down on using ever-looser monetary policy to stimulate economic activity.
 Official interest rates have been cut to very low or negative levels in most developed countries and balance sheets have been used to buy bonds, pushing government yields close to zero or even below in many cases.